Smart Telecom

 Backbone services were available to users in parts of Dublin, Cork, Dundalk, Limerick, Letterkenny, Galway, Sligo, Waterford, Wexford, Portlaoise, Mullingar, Carlow, Cavan, Drogheda, Killarney, Tralee and Clonmel.

 Broadband service

-At the end of Quarter 1, 2006 there were 322,000 broadband subscribers in Ireland, 35% of internet subscription.
+At the end of March 2006 there were 322,000 broadband subscribers in Ireland, 35% of internet subscription.
 Broadband accounted for 19% of all internet subscriptions.

 History

 Smart was also a bidder for the Irish mobile operator Meteor following the decision of its parent company to sell all international mobile operators; however on 21 July 2005 it was announced Smart Telecom had withdrawn, leaving the company to be bought by eir, the largest telecoms operator in Ireland, and owner of the local loop throughout the entire country.

 On 16 November 2005 Smart Mobile was offered the country's fourth 3G mobile phone network licence.
 Vodafone Ireland, O2 Ireland and 3 Ireland already had secured a 3G mobile phone network licence.
 Acceptance of the licence would have required Smart Mobile to launch its services by 30 April 2007, with 33 percent demographic coverage by 31 October 2009 and 53 percent coverage by 2011.

 The 3G spectrum access fee was set at €114.3 million, with an annual spectrum fee of €2.2 million and an administrative fee of up to €300,000 a year.
 Taking on a 3G licence would have required substantial capital investment by Smart.

 On 9 November 2005 Smart Telecom announced that it had raised €55.2 million in new funding.
 This involved a placing of new ordinary shares at a price of €0.20 per share and a debt equity conversion of €10.8 million.

 But this licence was withdrawn in February 2006 by Comreg due to a failure by Smart to provide a €100 million performance guarantee bond in a form acceptable to it within the specified deadline.
 There was a significant drop in the companies share price subsequently.
 Smart appealed the decision.

 Smart Holdings Ltd lost a bid to sponsor the weather forecast on RTÉ to Glanbia on 7 April 2006.
 The High Court ruled that its referential bid – based on a formula equivalent to the highest bid received +5% was not valid, because RTÉ terms of offer did not permit this.